Jason Lee (host)

-Jason Lee (born August 16, 1977) is a podcaster, reality television star, philanthropist, and entertainment businessperson currently serving as the Vice Mayor of Stockton, California.
+Jason Lee Johnson (born August 16, 1977), known professionally as Jason Lee, is an American media entrepreneur, podcaster, and politician serving as vice mayor of Stockton, California, for District 6.
 He is the founder of Hollywood Unlocked, and former host of the podcast Hollywood Unlocked with Jason Lee and the television series The Jason Lee Show.
 He gained popularity for his recurring appearances in the reality series Love & Hip Hop: Hollywood.
 In November 2024, Lee was elected to the city council of Stockton, California, his hometown.

 Early life

 Jason Lee Johnson was born on August 16, 1977, in Stockton, California.
 He was born to an African-American father and a White mother of Italian and Greek descent.
 His parents never married.
 His older brother was murdered in a drive-by shooting when Lee was fifteen years old.
 Lee moved to Los Angeles in 2006, where he was a labor union director until 2009.

 Career

 Television

 Lee has appeared on the reality television show Love & Hip Hop: Hollywood, first in the second season in 2015, and then again in seasons three and six.
 He later became a recurring cast member on the sketch television game show Wild 'N Out.

+He also appeared on the Ricki Lake (1993 talk show).

 In 2023, he released the eponymous Revolt TV television show The Jason Lee Show, where he also interviews public figures such as Cardi B and Laverne Cox.
 In February 2025 The Jason Lee Show began airing on The Zeus Network marking a transition from Revolt TV.